WUAB: Analog-to-digital conversion

 WUAB ended regular programming on its analog signal, over UHF channel 43, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 28, using virtual channel 43.

 On February 17, 2017, it was revealed that WUAB's over-the-air spectrum had been sold in the FCC's spectrum reallocation auction for an undisclosed amount; WUAB remained in operation, sharing broadcast spectrum with WOIO using their transmitter at the West Creek Reservation in Parma.
 WUAB was the only station owned by Raycom to participate in the spectrum auction.
-The shared broadcast with WOIO took effect on January 8, 2018, at 2:01 am.
+The shared broadcast with WOIO took effect on January 8, 2018, at 2:01 a.m.
 Both stations returned to WUAB's former tower in Parma in July 2024 with the installation of a new antenna.

 Translator

 WUAB operates a digital fill-in translator in Akron on UHF channel 18, serving that section of the Cleveland–Akron–Canton market; this translator was launched for WOIO on August 12, 2011.